messi-yang/ggol/README.md

         for j := -1; j < 2; j += 1 {
             if !(i == 0 && j == 0) {
                 // Pay attention to "isCrossBorder", if the adjacent unit in the relative coordinate
-                // is on other side of the field, "isCrossBorder" will be true.
+                // is on other side of the map, "isCrossBorder" will be true.
-                // So if you want to allow your cells to be able to go through border, ignore "isCrossBorder" here. adjUnit, isCrossBorder := getAdjacentUnit(coord, &ggol.Coordinate{X: i, Y: j}) if adjUnit.Alive && !isCrossBorder {
+                // So if you want to allow your cells to be able to go beyond border, ignore "isCrossBorder" here. adjUnit, isCrossBorder := getAdjacentUnit(coord, &ggol.Coordinate{X: i, Y: j}) if adjUnit.Alive && !isCrossBorder {
                     liveAdjacentCellsCount += 1